 THE HORRIFYING CASE OF THE ASHCROFT SISTERS

-According to police reports filed on June 19, 1921, the sisters had gone on their customary evening walk.
+According to police reports filed on June 19, 1921, on the evening of June 17, the sisters had gone on their customary evening walk.
 When they failed to return for supper, their father Thomas Ashcroft, a respected physician in the community, reportedly searched the property before alerting neighbors.
 By nightfall, a search party had been organized, but yielded no results.
 The official search lasted for three weeks before being formerly abandoned.
 What makes the case particularly unsettling is not merrily the disappearance itself, but the circumstances surrounding it.
 The inexplainable behavior of the family in months leading up to the event.
 The contradictory statements from witnesses, and the discovery made in 1967, would cast the entire narrative in a different light.

 The Ashcroft Family had been residents of Riverbrook since 1914, when Dr. Thomas Ashcroft had relocated his medical practice from Tulsa, Oklahoma.
 His wife Virginia, was described by neighbors as reserved but polite.
 The two sisters Eleanor 28, and Margaret 26, lived with their parents despite being of marriageable age.
 This was something that generated mild gossip in town, but was explained away by their devotion to their ailing mother.
 The Ashcroft property was notable for its isolation.
 The nearest neighbor's home was over a mile away, but the two properties bordered each other.
 The Ashcroft house itself, was surrounded by a thicket of elm trees that obscured it from the main road.
 Visitors to the Ashcroft home were rare, thought Thomas's position as the only physician in town, meant he was well respected and frequently called upon to attend to the 412 residents.